MahmoudIbrahim2022/alx-system_engineering-devops/0x00-shell_basics/README.md

 * 5-listfilesdigitonly
 Display current directory contents with Long format, user and group IDs displayed numerically and hidden files (starting with .)

+* 6-firstdirectory
+Creates a directory named my first directory in the /tmp/ directory.